 Surgical mesh has been used for many years in patients who suffer from hernias.
-Hernia meshes are usually placed over the weakened area(s) to provide support and prevent recurrence.
+Hernia mesh is typically placed over the weakened or herniated area(s) to provide structural support and prevent recurrence of the hernia.

 Despite increasing complaints, the FDA has not yet required a recall of the Parietex mesh, unlike a prior recall of the Company’s Surgipro surgical mesh.

 Below we provide detailed information on the Parietex (aka Pariatex and Paratex) mesh product and lawsuits over its side-effects.
 We cover everything from the manufacturing of the Parietex hernia mesh, potential side effects and medical issues, the potential for a recall, and ongoing lawsuits and settlements.